-- 1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its seventeenth session from 21 October to 1 November 2013.
+1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its seventeenth session from 21 October to 1 November 2013.
 The review of Mauritius was held at the 6th meeting on 23 October 2013.
-The delegation of Mauritius was headed by Dr. the Hon.
-Arvin Boolell, G.O.S.K., Minister of Foreign Affairs, Regional Integration and International Trade.
-At its 10th meeting held on 25 October 2013, the Working Group adopted the report on Mauritius. - 2.
-On 14 January 2013, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Mauritius: Botswana, Qatar, Austria. - 3.
-In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Mauritius: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/17/MUS/1); - (b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/17/MUS/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/17/MUS/3). - 4.
-A list of questions prepared in advance by Liechtenstein, Netherlands, Slovenia and United Kingdom of Great Britain and Northern Ireland was transmitted to Mauritius through the troika.
-These questions are available on the extranet of the UPR.
+The delegation of Mauritius was headed by Arvin Boolell, Minister of Foreign Affairs, Regional Integration and International Trade.
+At its 10th meeting held on 25 October 2013, the Working Group adopted the report on Mauritius.

+2. On 14 January 2013, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Mauritius: Austria, Botswana and Qatar.

+3. In accordance with paragraph 15 of the annex to Human Rights Council resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Mauritius:

+(a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/17/MUS/1);

+(b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/17/MUS/2);

+(c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/17/MUS/3).

+4. A list of questions prepared in advance by Liechtenstein, the Netherlands, Slovenia and the United Kingdom of Great Britain and Northern Ireland was transmitted to Mauritius through the troika.
+These questions are available on the extranet of the universal periodic review (UPR).